Tim Lambesis: Solicitation of murder

 On May 7, 2013, Lambesis was arrested in Oceanside, California, for attempting to hire a hitman to murder his estranged wife Meggan Murphy, and, according to the San Diego County Sheriff's Department, was charged with soliciting "an undercover detective to kill his wife."
 Lambesis approached someone at a gym and asked if he knew anyone who would kill his wife.
 Lambesis met with the undercover agent posing as a hitman, code name "Red", according to Deputy District Attorney Claudia Grasso.
 "Red" asked Lambesis if he wanted his wife of eight years gone, and Lambesis replied, "Yes, that's what I want."
 He then gave [the] undercover agent an envelope containing US$1,000 for expenses, pictures of his wife, her address, the code to get through a gate, and the date on which to kill her.
 Lambesis had directed the detective he believed to be a hitman to kill his wife while he was with his children so he would have an alibi.
 He agreed to pay $20,000 for the hit.

-On May 9, 2013, Lambesis pled not guilty to a felony charge of solicitation of murder and was ordered held on $3 million bail despite prosecutors deeming Lambesis a "flight risk" and "danger to the public".
+On May 9, 2013, Lambesis pled not guilty to a felony charge of solicitation of murder and was ordered held on $3 million bail as prosecutors deemed Lambesis a "flight risk" and "danger to the public".
 Lambesis' bandmates, representatives from management and Metal Blade Records, and band attorney Ian Friedman were in attendance at his arraignment.
 According to the District Attorney of the case, an audio recording of the transaction between Lambesis and the undercover detective exists and was reportedly used at the trial.
 A readiness conference was set for June 10, 2013, and a preliminary court date was scheduled for July 10, 2013.
 During the month of his initial arrest, Lambesis pled "not guilty" and his lawyer stated: "His thought processes were devastatingly affected by his steroid use."
 A new bail hearing was held for Lambesis on May 17, 2013, at which defense attorney Tom Warwick had bail reduced from $3 million to $2 million.
 Lambesis was released on bail on May 30.
 Lambesis was ordered to wear a GPS monitor, was subject to strict travel restrictions, and was unable to see or communicate with his wife and three children.
 As a result, As I Lay Dying's mid-2013 tour with Killswitch Engage was cancelled.

-On February 25, 2014, Lambesis changed his plea from "not guilty" to "guilty" and was sentenced to six years in prison on May 16, 2014 and credited with 48 days for time served.
+On February 25, 2014, Lambesis changed his plea from "not guilty" to "guilty" and was sentenced to six years in prison on May 16, 2014, and credited with 48 days for time served.